Queen Elizabeth Prize for Engineering: The Prize

 The winner(s) of the QEPrize are announced every year by the Chairman of the QEPrize Foundation.
 In the first four prize cycles, this announcement was held at the Royal Academy of Engineering and was attended by members of the British Royal Family.
 The QEPrize award ceremony takes place in the same year as the announcement.
 The QEPrize trophy is designed by the winner of the Create the Trophy competition, presented to the winner(s) by a member of the Royal Family.
 In the first two prize cycles, the trophy was presented by the Queen.
-In subsequent cycles, the trophy has been presented by the King, formally the Prince of Wales.
+In subsequent cycles, the trophy has been presented by the King, formerly the Prince of Wales.